Mmokane/Mmokane/README.md

 <br />
 <br />

-Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.<br />
+Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better, Thank you in advence.<br />
 Ask me anything <a href="mailto:mokane.mourad@gmail.com"><b>Here</b></a>.
 <br />
 <br />